Garrettjson/flip-disc/README.md

 - Server details: `server/README.md`
 - Orchestrator details: `orchestrator/README.md`
 - Worker SDK and examples: `workers/README.md`
-- Start the server and orchestrator (as above), then set `/active` to `bouncing-dot`.
+  - Start the server and orchestrator (as above), then set `/active` to `bouncing-dot-js` or `text`.
-- The orchestrator will spawn the worker; open the viewer and you should see the dot animating.
+  - The orchestrator will spawn the worker; open the viewer and you should see it animating.
-- Optional: to bypass the orchestrator, run the worker manually with `TARGET_URL=http://localhost:8080/ingest/rbm`.

 Stop the active worker
 - From the UI, click “Stop Active”, or via API: `curl -XPOST localhost:8090/active -H 'Content-Type: application/json' -d '{"id":null}'`.